TomNotArtem/Android_11_on_HTC_One_M7/README.md

 0. To work with adb on your phone, you need to enable USB debugging.
 To do this, go to Settings, then About the phone.
 Find the line with the build number and click on it 7 times!
 After that, go back to the first settings screen, select the item for developers and check the box next to the corresponding item there.
 1. Download files to work with  [adb and fastboot](https://developer.android.com/studio/releases/platform-tools#revisions)
-2. Unpack the archive to c:\android folder
+2. Unpack the archive to C:\android folder
 3. Connect your phone to your computer via USB
 4. Install [the drivers](https://github.com/TomNotArtem/Android_11_on_HTC_One_M7/raw/main/HTC_drivers_Win7_x64.zip).
-The phone in the PC device manager should be defined as "MyHTC".
+The phone in the PC device manager should be defined as "My HTC".
 Drivers for Windows 7 and later

 *If you are unable to install the driver, switch your phone to fastboot mode and install the driver again.
 How to switch the phone is indicated in point 4 Opening the bootloader.*